UPPMAX/UPPMAX-documentation/docs/software/overview.md

 - Note that the ``module spider`` command will show bioinformatics modules regardless of whether you have loaded the bioinfo-tools module.
 - This command can also tell you whether a particular module requires the bioinfo-tools module, e.g. "module spider GEMINI/0.18.3".
-- NOTE that Pelle has ALL softwae modules  visible!
+- NOTE that Pelle has ALL software modules visible!

 ## How can I request new software to be installed?